zefangli/OLD_zefangli.github.io/index.md

 - Designed interactive teaching plans and taught English and math for local pupils from grade 3 to grade 6.
 - Acted as a member of the media group to record teaching activities and write WeChat articles.

-### Master’s Distinguished Lecture, Shanghai Jiao Tong University, Shanghai, China, 10/2017 - 10/2018

-_Member_

-- Participated in the preparation of multiple events; responsible for writing articles and making WeChat pushes.

 ## Others